gradle/gradle/design-docs/gradle-2.0.md

 * Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for any other `Test` task.
 * Change the default TestNG output directory.

-## Remove usages of JNA and JNA-Posix (DONE)

-Replace all usages of JNA and JNA-Posix with native-platform.
-Currently, this means that console support and UNIX file permissions with JVMs earlier than Java 7 will not be supported on the following platforms:

-* Linux-ia64
-* Solaris-x86, -amd64, -sparc, -sparcv9

 ## Rename this spec